kiselgra/c-mera/README.md

 #### Implementation of `wc -l`
 This example shows a main function
 	and how to forward-declare externally defined symbols originating from C libraries.
-There is also `use-functions` to declare externally defined functions.
+There is also `use-functions` to explicitly declare externally defined functions.
-These forms are required as the underlying lisp implementation checks if the symbols used are actually defined.
+In most cases, these forms are not required.

-	FIXME
+C-mera checks if the symbols used are already defined and interprets them as function calls otherwise.

     (include <stdio.h>)

     (function main () -> int
       (decl ((int c)
              (int nl = 0))
-        (while (!= (set c (funcall getchar)) EOF)
+        (while (!= (set c (getchar)) EOF)
           (if (== c #\newline)
               ++nl))
         (printf "%d\\n" nl)